Ayxin, Golos, and Ryxi watched as the interlopers descended into the gorge.

 "Sho ve svabol wux tepoha itrewica!"

 "YEAH, WELL FUCK YOU TOO!
 Elemental Sphere!"

 An unruly smirk took to Gwen's lips.

 Her spell emanated not from herself but from Ariel's horns.

 The Lightning Sphere caught the Wyvern entirely off guard.
 It stuck his flank, crawled up its scales and then exploded into a blast of cobalt-energy more potent than anything she had ever manifested in her entire life as a Mage.
 The power and efficacy of tier 6 Affinity!
 The second eruption was palpable enough that the Wyvern's body shifted half-a-meter in the mud.

 And she was far from done.

-“Shochraos Shud!!”
-A sheet of blue-white lightning emanated from within the Wyvern itself, shrugging off her assault with its absurd constitution.
+"Shochraos Shud!!"
+A sheet of blue-white lightning emanated from within the Wyvern, shrugging off her assault with its absurd constitution.

-Her hopes for a quick kill faded as her spells 'slid' from its neck and torso.
-Her Lightning ripped through the wyvern’s scales but failed to penetrate its tissues and sinews as it had done so for her usual monstrous enemies.
+Her hopes for a quick kill faded as her spells slid from its neck and torso.
+Her lightning ripped through the Wyvern's scales but failed to penetrate its tissues and ligaments as it had done so for her usual monstrous enemies.
 The Void-matter was likewise limited.
-Though it consumed some of the Wyvern's keratin, her opponent's leathery hide was warded by an unseen, supernatural force, either the wyvern’s draconic vitality or his inherent affinity for Lightning, or both.
+Though it consumed some of the Wyvern's keratin, her opponent's leathery hide was warded by an unseen, supernatural force, weathered by the Wyvern's Draconic vitality, his inherent Affinity for lightning, or both.

 Gwen's heart fell.